 - ► The results show a snapshot of current economic contributions.
-The input-output modeling approach used in this analysis shows the 2021 economic contribution of U.S. REITs based on their relationships with other industries and households in the U.S. economy.
-The results do not reflect the impacts of an expansion or contraction of the industry. - Input-output modeling can include double counting.
-Input-output modeling can include double counting in its indirect and induced estimates.
-For example, REIT suppliers or suppliers of suppliers could be REITs and consumer re-spending of income supported by REIT activities could be at REITs or businesses with REIT suppliers.
-This limitation is due to the use of industry averages in estimating indirect and induced economic contributions in input-output modeling.
-This analysis includes an adjustment to remove double counting by assuming REITs are included in the indirect and induced contributions, by industry, proportional to their direct employment share in each industry. - ► Estimates are limited by available public information.
+The input-output modeling approach used in this analysis shows the 2022 economic contribution of U.S. REITs based on their relationships with other industries and households in the U.S. economy.
+The results do not reflect the impacts of an expansion or contraction of the industry. - Estimates do not reflect the economic impact of REITs.
+This analysis does not attempt to estimate or indicate the effect or impact of REITs on the US economy.
+Rather, the analysis presents estimates of the economic contribution or footprint of REITs.
+An economic impact analysis might instead analyze the impact on the US economy of a change to or in an industry or sector, perhaps due to a policy change, natural disaster, or some other exogenous factor.
+An economic impact analysis might attempt to account for the economic dynamics that occur in response to such a change and show the impact net of shifts of economic activity across different parts of the economy (e.g., industries, sectors) as impacts ripple through the economy.17 - There are limitations to input-output modeling.
+REIT suppliers or suppliers of suppliers could be REITs and consumer re-spending of income supported by REIT activities could be at REITs or businesses with REIT suppliers.
+This analysis includes an adjustment to address this issue by assuming REITs are included in the indirect and induced contributions, by industry, proportional to their direct employment share in each industry.
+Note that the value of intermediate input purchases is reflected only once in the computation of employment, income, and value added but due to the definition and computation of gross economic output may be included multiple times if the input is sourced from within the domestic/regional economy. - Estimates are limited by available public information.
 The analysis relies on information reported by federal government agencies, financial data for SEC-registered public REITs (generally from S&P Global), and aggregate REIT tax return information (from the IRS).
 The contributions of private REITs are estimated based on the activities of public REITs using aggregate REIT tax return information.
 In particular, the analysis assumes that the difference between total filers of 1120-REIT and public REIT financial statements are private REITs. - Modeling the economic contribution resulting from REIT employment relies on government industry classifications.
 This report relates the activities of REIT employees to the operating profiles of various industries to most effectively estimate the economic contribution of REIT employment.
 REIT employees are assumed to receive the average wages and to require the level of operating input purchases characteristic of the industries into which they have been categorized (unless otherwise noted).
-This analysis also relies on estimates of the domestically purchased inputs from IMPLAN, which are estimated using aggregate trade flow data and may vary by industry. - Capital expenditures undertaken by developers are attributed to REITs.
+This analysis also relies on estimates of the domestically purchased inputs from IMPLAN, which are estimated using aggregate trade flow data and may vary by industry.

+Capital expenditures undertaken by developers are attributed to REITs.
 REITs construct new buildings, renovate existing buildings, and purchase buildings from developers.
 These purchases provide developers with the funding needed to undertake additional construction projects.
 The analysis includes the contribution of construction activities undertaken directly by REITs, as well as construction activities performed by developers that result in a building sold to a REIT.
+The direct economic contribution of these capital expenditures is the activity of contractors to the industry and/or its developers; they are not employees of REITs.